 Building a compliant opt-in list from scratch

 Before any message goes out, you need documented, explicit consent.
 TCPA (the Telephone Consumer Protection Act) requires it, and 10DLC carriers enforce it.
-There are no shortcuts — buying lists or importing contacts without SMS consent is both illegal and counterproductive.
+There are no shortcuts, buying lists or importing contacts without SMS consent is both illegal and counterproductive.

 Practical places to grow your opt-in list:

-- Online donation forms — add a clearly labeled SMS opt-in checkbox (pre-ticked checkboxes do not satisfy TCPA)
+- Online donation forms, add a clearly labeled SMS opt-in checkbox (pre-ticked checkboxes do not satisfy TCPA)

-- Event registration pages — ask attendees if they want text updates about the event and future programs
+- Event registration pages, ask attendees if they want text updates about the event and future programs

-- Volunteer sign-up flows — shift reminders and last-minute changes are high-value for volunteers
+- Volunteer sign-up flows, shift reminders and last-minute changes are high-value for volunteers

-- Keyword opt-in campaigns — promote a short code or 10DLC long code keyword (e.g., TEXT JOIN to [number]) on social media, email footers, and printed collateral
+- Keyword opt-in campaigns, promote a short code or 10DLC long code keyword (e.g., TEXT JOIN to [number]) on social media, email footers, and printed collateral

-- Website pop-ups or embedded forms — with a clear description of message frequency and an easy opt-out path
+- Website pop-ups or embedded forms, with a clear description of message frequency and an easy opt-out path

 Every opt-in record should capture the source, date, and exact consent language shown to the subscriber.
 That documentation protects your organization if a compliance question ever arises.
+Keep records for at least four years.

 Segmentation: send the right message to the right person